IAFEnvoy/IAF-Docs/new-content.md

 ## Integration: Better Combat

 Right now, most of the weapons have compatibility(swords and axes), but for others, you should use the [Ice and Fire Dragons X Better Combat](https://www.curseforge.com/minecraft/mc-mods/ice-and-fire-dragons-x-better-combat) addon.

+## Ice and Fire: Smithing

+Ice and Fire: Smithing is an addon that changes crafts, to make them harder and more balanced.

+See [this page](https://modrinth.com/datapack/iceandfire_smithing) for crafts modified by this addon.